Mass812/tech/readMe.md

 ### Notes on Completion & Funcionality

-- All tabs and navigation with the exception of the component that is immidiately presented when a Self Guided Lesson is selected been completed
+- All tabs and navigation (with the exception of the component that is immidiately presented when a Self Guided Lesson is selected) have been created.
 - The Home Screen, after sign in, does display the lessons and meditations by their popularity as in the Fit App.
 - Workouts Screen separates lessons by category.
 (Lessons complete / Self Guided not completed)
-- Upon completion of a video lesson updates are made to user acheivement stats (userWatchTime, lessonsCompleted)
+- Upon completion of a video lesson, updates are made to user acheivement stats (userWatchTime, lessonsCompleted)
 - Lesson popularity is updated by any of the following conditions: video is exited via mark completed, quit or completion.
 - Sign on was generic and used only to provide a user token --this app will need to be developed further; to a point where it can be utilized for securing db requests, spotify or anything else that may require credentials.